grafana/scribe/README.md

 With Scribe you can:

-- Run pipelines locally for testing.
+- Run pipelines locally for testing using [dagger](github.com/dagger/dagger).
 - Generate configurations for existing CI tools.
-- Use Go to debug your pipelines.
+- Use tools like delve to debug your pipelines.
 - Use existing Go tools to make complex pipelines easier to develop and maintain.

 ## Running Locally / testing